 My favourite aspect of being a Barrister is all the research.
 It's great to look into previous cases and spot a clue that could help me in my current brief - I feel like a detective.
 Going into court and being part of a justice system dating back hundreds of years is another big plus point.
 Although it can be tough and very hard work, it's good to know I'm making a real difference to my clients.

 You’ll need a degree to become a Barrister and, although it doesn’t have to be law-related, you may have to do a law conversion course before starting professional training if this is the case.
-Afterwards, you’ll need to complete a Graduate Diploma in Law, followed by the Bar Practice Course and pupillage, which provides practical training under the supervision of an experienced Barrister.
+A Masters degree, such as the Online LLM Mediation and Alternative Dispute Resolution or the Online Master of Law (General) will also boost your employability.